Red Maca Additional Information

 - Go for organic - maca can and is grown organically and traditionally without the use of pesticides and chemicals.

 - Freshness is important – maca can be stored for several years, but that’s not ideal.
 Always try to buy maca from the most recent harvest and keep it in a sealed container once you do have it.

 - Non-GMO - This is easy since Peru has banned all GMO (genetically modified organisms) from all of its agriculture until 2021.

 Maca is a great addition to your diet.
 Here’s what we recommend for experiencing the most benefits from using it.

-- Take your red maca product daily for at least 1 month as it can take that long to feel the benefits.
+- Take your organic red maca root powder daily for at least 1 month as it can take that long to feel the health benefits.

-- Try adding maca powder to some recipes to mix things up - visit our collection of red maca recipes
+- Try adding red maca powder to some recipes to mix things up - visit our collection of red maca recipes.

 If you have any questions please let us know.
 We’re happy to help you find the right maca and get the most out of adding it to your life.